betcha-can-t-code-this/key-value-storage-approach-1/README.md

 Fixed bug:
 	- call signal(SIGCHLD, SIG_IGN) on parent process so
 	  there is no forked process limitation.
+	- use pthread-related function instead of using a combination of fork () / vfork () -> system V shared memory related function.
+	- cleaning up some allocated memory post-interrupt signal.

 Available commands:
 - GET (key)